-Waiver granted What it means granted in Number granted in 2018/19 granted in granted in Authorisation Rules We may waive some of our Authorisation Rules if they are unnecessarily burdensome for a firm to follow.
-19 28 76 6 Practice Framework Rules We can waive our rules on how and where solicitors and other people we regulate could work.
+Waiver granted What it means granted granted granted Number granted 2020/21 granted Authorisation Rules We may waive some of our Authorisation Rules if they are unnecessarily burdensome for a firm to follow.
+19 28 76 6 0 Practice Framework Rules We can waive our rules on how and where solicitors and other people we regulate could work.
 We allow this if we are satisfied there is no risk to the public in doing so.
-For example, we have allowed solicitors to work in firms we do not regulate, and which are not regulated by another legal services regulator, so long as they do not handle client money.
-Under the new Standards and Regulations, firms no longer have to apply for this particular waiver, as this arrangement is now allowed.
-38 33 0 0 Professional indemnity insurance (PII) requirements We can agree that firms do not have to get the minimum terms and conditions PII that they usually must do under our rules.
+For example, we have allowed solicitors to work in firms we do not regulate and which are not regulated by another legal services regulator so long as they do not handle client money.
+Under the new Standards and Regulations firms 41 35 2 0 0

+Professional indemnity insurance (PII) requirements no longer have to apply for this particular waiver as this arrangement is now allowed.
+We can agree that firms do not have to get the minimum terms and conditions PII that they usually must do under our rules.
 We have done this in instances where the firm has an alternative insurance policy that has equivalent or better terms than our own.
-6 4 7 1 To submit accountants' We can agree that firms do not need to send us an 6 9 5 2 reports annual report of their accounts if they are shutting down.
+We can agree that 6 4 7 1 4 To submit accountants' reports firms do not need to send us an annual report of their accounts if they are shutting down.
 For example, we waive this rule if we can see there has been a very small number of client transactions handled over a period of time.
+6 9 5 1 4 Compensation fund fee We may agree that firms do not have to contribute to the compensation fund.
+We may do this where a firm has only held a very small amount of client money for a very short period, and there is no risk of their clients making a claim on the fund.
+2 3 2 2 1